 Really, the "right" option depends on:

 My personal platforms of choice are WordPress.org and Kajabi.

 Because of this, my top recommendation is to use whatever platform(s) you already use for your business.
 Hear more about this in my podcast episode with Jaime Slutzky from Tech of Business.

-The main features to be sure you have include:
+The main features to be sure you include are:

-This is just scratching the surface as far as the website and tech goes, but hopefully it starts getting your wheels turning.
+This is just scratching the surface as far as the website and tech go, but hopefully, it starts getting your wheels turning.

 And remember, this doesn't need to be done before you can move onto Stage 3, but it's helpful to have it in the process.
 Bonus points if you can have the registration page as complete as possible before you begin pitching speakers.

 Next comes speaker outreach, which I like to plan a full month for whenever I can.
 In this stage, I recommend that you complete the following steps:

 Once you have your speakers lined up, you'll see that pitching was actually the easy part.